Analogue Pocket is a gorgeous handheld that plays Game Boy games and more

 “I’ve wanted to make Pocket for 10 years,” Analogue boss Christopher Taber told GamesBeat.
 “Nearly all of Analogue’s history leads up to this product.
 Pocket is Analogue’s Illmatic.
 It’s legendary.”

 All your cartridges will work — although you will need an adapter for anything that isn’t in the Game Boy family.
-Those games will also output to a higher resolution, which enables them to take advantage of the Pocket’s 3.5-inch 1600-by-1400 display.
+Those games will also output to a higher resolution, which enables them to take advantage of the Pocket’s 3.5-inch 1,600-by-1,400 display.
 That screen has 615 dot-per-inch, which is higher than an iPhone 11 Pro Max.

 “Pocket’s display is 10 times the resolution of an original Game Boy,” said Taber.
 “It has 615 ppi.
 It outclasses any screen in a portable game system by a long shot.
 Something like the Switch screen doesn’t even come close.
 At 3.5 inches and in it’s aspect ratio, it’s about the same size as a 3DS XL screen.
 It’s big.”